plone/training/voltoaddons/01-addon-basics.rst

 - provide custom Redux actions and reducers
 - register custom Express middleware for Volto's server process
 - tweak Volto's webpak configuration, load custom Razzle and Webpack plugins
-- even provide a custom theme, just like the Volto project does.
+- even provide a custom theme, just like a regular Volto project does.

 Basically, anything that a Volto project can do in terms of extending Volto with new functionality, an addon can do as well.

-In implementation, the Volto addons are JS npm packages with an additional
-feature: they provide helper functions that can mutate Volto's configuration registry.
+As for implementation, Volto addons are just JS CommonJS packages with an additional feature: they provide helper functions that can mutate Volto's configuration registry.
 These are the "addon configuration loader".
 To make things easy, addons should be distributed as source, non transpiled.
 Their ``main`` entry in ``package.json`` should point to ``src/index.js``, which should be an ES6 module with a default export, the addon configuration loader:

 .. code-block:: jsx